What is the rental vehicle fee?

 A 5% fee is imposed on the sales price from the lease or rental of certain vehicles and a 5% fee is imposed on the sales price from providing limousine service.

 Who is subject to the rental vehicle fee?

 - If your primary business is the rental or lease of vehicles without drivers for 30 days or less, you are subject to the 5% rental vehicle fee.
 Vehicles covered by this fee are: Type 1 automobiles, motor homes, recreational vehicles, and camping trailers.

 - A marketplace provider that facilitates the rental or lease of certain vehicles (as described in the bullet above) on behalf of an establishment whose primary business is the rental or lease of vehicles without drivers for 30 days or less.
 See

 - If you provide limousine service, you are subject to the 5% rental vehicle (limousine service) fee.

-A limousine is a passenger automobile which has a capacity of 10 or fewer persons, excluding the driver, with 5 or more seats behind the driver, that is operated for hire, on an hourly basis, and is directed by the person hiring the limousine.
+A limousine is a passenger automobile having a capacity of 10 or fewer persons, excluding the driver, with 5 or more seats behind the driver, operated for hire, on an hourly basis, and is directed by the person hiring the limousine.